There Is No Such Thing as Reading Jesus Without a Framework

 The passage shows that man becomes a living soul-being through the union of the physical element and the spiritual element.

-That pattern matters because it tells the reader how Scripture understands personal emergence and embodied life.
+That pattern matters because it reveals how Scripture understands personal emergence and embodied life.

 A person is not presented as a detached abstract self floating above embodiment.
 Nor is personhood reduced to an empty shell of titles and roles.
 Scripture presents an emergent soul-being grounded in the union of the relevant elements.

 And Scripture itself shows that Adam is not an isolated starting point left behind in Genesis.
-Paul explicitly reads Jesus Christ in relation to Adam and makes anthropology (“BECAME”) central to Christology in 1 Corinthians 15:45–49.
+Paul explicitly reads Jesus Christ in relation to Adam and makes anthropology, the language of “became”, central to Christology in 1 Corinthians 15:45–49.
 So the Genesis 2:7 pattern is not optional background material.
 It is part of the scriptural map for understanding the Last Adam.

 That anthropology is not a side issue.
 It is foundational.

-If that biblical pattern is ignored, then readers will inevitably import some other model when they come to texts about Jesus and the Father.
+If that biblical pattern is ignored, some other model will inevitably be imported when texts about Jesus and the Father are explained.

 And that is exactly what often happens.